Phoenix616/RandomTeleport/README.md

 RandomTeleport
 ==============

-Plugin which lets you randomly teleport players.
+Plugin which lets you teleport players to a random location of a map within your provided paramaters.